 Today, from her apartment in New York, Lela still makes Ajaruli Khachapuri for friends and family.
-It is always the first thing to disappear from the table.
+It’s the dish she brings out when she wants people to slow down, sit close, and eat together.
+Without fail, it’s the first thing to disappear.

 A Taste of Georgia: Where Comfort Food Comes Alive

+When Lela serves Ajaruli Khachapuri, she explains exactly how it should be eaten.
 “You’re supposed to break the crust and dip it right in.
-That’s how it’s done in Batumi,” Lela explains, grinning.
+That’s how it’s done in Batumi,” she says with a grin.
 “No forks, no knives.
 Just hands and happiness.”

 What Makes Ajaruli Khachapuri So Special?